carsonmagnuson/APA/README.md

 # Installation:

-All you need out of all these files are the python scripts in the backend-refactor folder.
+All you need out of all these files are the python scripts in the pipeline folder.
 You can just grab those scripts and figure it out, hopefully.

 Good luck.

+Okay no, actually just check out pipeline.py, if you can run that with your taxanomic level and ncbi gene id of choice, you should be good.
+Provided you have the requirements installed.
+I should probably add a check to determine you have the right stuff installed and to tell you if something goes wrong.

 # Next Steps